MN Nursing: 4 Reasons Why It’s Great to Be an RN in Minnesota

 3. MN nurses are among the top earning RNs in the U.S.

-Across the board, nursing is a career that can offer a healthy pay potential: the 2017 median pay for registered nurses was $70,000.1
+Across the board, nursing is a career that typically offers a healthy compensation: the BLS reports the 2019 median annual salary for RNs nationwide was $73,300.1

-However, nurses in Minnesota may be at an advantage for pay potential throughout a career: MN is in the top earnings quartile for nurses—with a mean wage of $77,540, according to the BLS.2 While most of the other states in this top bracket—such as California and New York—line the coast, Minnesota is the only Midwestern state in the top-pay range for mean nursing salaries.
+However, nurses in Minnesota may be at an advantage when it comes to earning potential.
+MN is in the top earnings quartile for nurses—with a mean annual salary of $80,130 in 2019, according to the BLS.2 While most of the other states in this top bracket—such as California and New York—line the coasts, Minnesota is the only Midwestern state in the top pay range for average nursing salaries.

 4. Minnesota offers a great quality of life

 Minnesota is a pretty great place to live, don’cha know?
-The North Star State came in second in U.S. News’ Best States study, after Iowa.
-Minnesota ranked highly in terms of livability, health, education and opportunity, among other factors.
+The North Star State came in third in U.S. News’ Best States study, ranking highly in factors like livability, health, education and opportunity, among other factors.
 In short, it’s a state with a strong economy, reasonable affordability and a great quality of life.

 Join the ranks of MN nursing professionals

-From the pay potential to the prestigious employers and promising growth, nurses have plenty of reason to want to launch their career in Minnesota.
+From the earning potential to the prestigious employers and promising growth, nurses have plenty of reasons to want to launch their career in Minnesota.
 Now that you know why it’s so great to be a nurse in Minnesota, are you ready to prove it?
-By becoming a registered nursed in Minnesota, you’ll join a growing field and have the chance to make a difference in the lives of patients—all while living in a pretty great state.
+By becoming a registered nurse in Minnesota, you’ll join a growing field and have the chance to make a difference in the lives of patients—all while enjoying the many perks of living in this lovely Midwestern state.

 If you’re interested in starting a nursing career, be sure to check out our Rasmussen College Minnesota campuses page to learn more about Minnesota Nursing education options and how you can join legions of healthcare heroes at the frontline of care.